Assessing the Computational Complexity of Multi-Layer Subgraph Detection: Non-hereditary Graph Properties

-\item and $A$ has running time $f''(\alpha)\cdot |W|^{O(1)}$, for some function $f''$. \end{compactitem} If $f''$ is polynomial, then we additionally get \NP-hardness of \PML. \end{theorem} The intuition is that each set $X_v$ corresponds to one vertex $v\in W$ and every set $X$ such that $G[X]\in \Pi$ either fully contains~$X_v$ or not.
-Furthermore, $Y$ contains vertices that have to be included in $X$ in order to have that $G[X]\in \Pi$ and all sets $X_v$ that correspond to vertices in $v\in W\setminus W'$ have to be fully excluded from $X$ in order to have that $G[X]\in \Pi$.
-For the proof, we reduce from \textsc{Biclique}, which is~\W{1}-hard when parameterized by the size~$h$ of the biclique~\cite{lin2015parameterized}. \begin{proof} We give a parameterized reduction from \textsc{Biclique} which, given an undirected graph~$H$ and a positive integer~$h$, asks whether $H$~contains a complete bipartite subgraph~$K_{h, h}$.
-Let $(H=(U, F),h)$ be an instance of \textsc{Biclique} and let $h \ge 2$.
+\end{compactenum} The output of Algorithm~$A_{\Pi}$ is the graph $G=(V, E)$ as well as the partition of its vertex set $\{X_w\mid w\in W\}\cup \{Y\}$. \end{defi} The intuition is that each set $X_w$ corresponds to one vertex $w\in W$ and every sufficiently large set $X$ such that~$G[X]\in \Pi$ either fully contains~$X_w$ or not.
+Furthermore, $Y$ is the set of obligatory vertices that have to be included in $X$ in order to have that $G[X]\in \Pi$.
+Finally, the sets~$X_w$ that correspond to vertices in~$w\in W\setminus W'$ are forbidden, that is, they have to be fully excluded from $X$ in order to have that $G[X]\in \Pi$.
+For the proof, we reduce from \textsc{Biclique}, which is~\NP-hard~\cite{John87a} and~\W{1}-hard when parameterized by the size~$h$ of the biclique~\cite{lin2015parameterized}. \begin{theorem} Let $\Pi$ be an $(f,g)$-staggered graph property.
+Then,~\PML is \NP-hard and \W{1}-hard when parameterized by the combined parameter number~$k$ of vertices to select and number~$\ell$ of layers to select. \end{theorem}

+\begin{proof} We give a parameterized reduction from \textsc{Biclique} which, given an undirected graph~$H$ and a positive integer~$h$, asks whether $H$~contains a $2h$-vertex \emph{biclique}, a complete bipartite subgraph~$K_{h, h}$ in which both partite sets have size~$h$.

+\emph{Reduction idea.}\quad The main idea is to construct a layer for each vertex $v$ of the input graph using Algorithm $A_\Pi$ from \autoref{def:staggered} such that the optional vertices correspond to the open neighborhood of $v$ in the input graph.
+Then we can show that selecting layers corresponds to selecting one half of the biclique and the optional vertices that are part of the selected subgraph form the second half of the biclique.

+Let~$(H=(U, F),h)$ be an instance of \textsc{Biclique} and assume $h \ge 2$ without loss of generality.
+Let $A_{\Pi}, f, g$ be the algorithm and functions promised by the definition of being $(f,g)$-staggered.
 We construct an instance of \PML in the following way.